 5. Grants or contracts are awarded to those projects that provide the best solutions.
 These are chosen against a set of criteria that usually attempt to balance the best fit, quality and cost.

 Commissioning is an ongoing process – you can approach the funder to get involved at any stage.
-Bradford Council has produced a guide for suppliers, Doing Business with Bradford Council, which outlines how to get involved.

-Bradford Council website has information on the various current contracts that are in place across the Council and the types of goods, services and works they purchase, as well as how to apply to be an approved supplier to the Council.
+Bradford Council's website has information on the various current contracts that are in place across the Council and the types of goods, services and works they purchase, as well as how to apply to be an approved supplier to the Council.